LakshaySharma10/PrediCure/README.md

 <h2>Overview</h2>
-            <p>PrediCure is an innovative project envisioned by four enthusiastic B.Tech-AIML students from the 2022-2026 batch at Vivekanand Institute of Professional Studies (VIPS-TC) in Delhi.
+            <p>PrediCure is an innovative project envisioned by enthusiastic B.Tech-AIML students from the 2022-2026 batch at Vivekanand Institute of Professional Studies (VIPS-TC) in Delhi.
 Our goal is to revolutionize chronic disease prediction by harnessing the power of artificial intelligence (AI) and machine learning algorithms.</p>
             <p>PrediCure's user-friendly website allows easy input of everyday health parameters, empowering individuals to take a more proactive role in their well-being by receiving initial predictions about their risk of common chronic diseases.
 This early detection can lead to better health outcomes through preventive measures or earlier treatment.</p>

  <h2>Features</h2>